pivotal/docs-platform-automation/docs/pipeline/multiple-products.md

 * An [opsman-configuration][opsman-config] file: This file is required to connect to an IAAS, and control the lifecycle management of the Ops Manager VM
-* A [director-configuration] file: Each Ops Manager needs its own configuration, but it is retrieved differently from a product configuration.
+* A [director-configuration][director-configuration] file: Each Ops Manager needs its own configuration, but it is retrieved differently from a product configuration.
 This config is used to deploy a new Ops Manager director, or update an existing one.
-* A set of valid [product-configuration] files: Each product configuration is a yaml file that contains the properties necessary to configure an Ops Manager product using the `om` tool.
+* A set of valid [product-configuration][product-configuration] files: Each product configuration is a yaml file that contains the properties necessary to configure an Ops Manager product using the `om` tool.
 This can be used during install or update.
-* (Optional) A working [credhub] setup with its own UAA client and secret.
+* (Optional) A working [credhub][credhub] setup with its own UAA client and secret.

 !!! info "Retrieving products from Pivnet"
-    Please ensure products have been procured from Pivotal Network using the [reference-resources].
+    Please ensure products have been procured from Pivotal Network using the [reference-resources][reference-resources].

 ## Installing Ops Manager and multiple products